-What to Bring — Look here to see what you should bring to ensure a comfortable week at camp!
+Look here to see what you should bring to ensure a comfortable week at camp!

 There will be a campus tour following afternoon classes.

 The legal drinking age in Massachusetts is 21.
 Underage drinking at BHSFS is strictly prohibited.
 There will be zero tolerance for underage drinking, and anyone under 21 found to have used alcohol will be required to leave the island immediately.

-Technology on the Island — You will probably be able to connect to a network with your laptop or tablet while on the island, and smartphones will definitely work.
-However, we hope you will think about limiting the time you spend online while at camp – instead, focus on fiddling, making friends, and enjoying the natural beauty around us!
+You will be able to connect to the Island’s network with your laptop or tablet while on the island.
+However, we hope you will limit the time you spend online while at camp – instead, focus on making music and friends, and enjoying the natural and unique beauty around us!